 Grades K-2: Now & Then: A Trip to Gunston Hall

 The community we live in today is very different from Virginia long ago.
 Yet events at Gunston Hall over 200 years ago helped form important American ideas that still affect us today.
 Travel back in time to the home and plantation of George Mason.
 Your students will compare and contrast past and present by thinking about community, home and family, technology, and school.
-At the end, have recess (weather permitting) with 18th century children’s games.
+At the end of in-person field trips, have recess (weather permitting) with 18th century children’s games.

-Examine, Explore, Connect: Step out of your classroom and into 18th c.
-Virginia to help your 21st c. students meet the challenge of imagining life in colonial and revolutionary Virginia.
+Examine, Explore, Connect: Step out of your classroom and into 18th-century Virginia to help your 21st-century students meet the challenge of imagining life in colonial and revolutionary Virginia.
 Invite your students to explore the world of George Mason through an active examination of the spaces, people and activities involved in the Gunston Hall plantation—including his family, enslaved people and other workers.

 Other Grades: Please contact Gunston Hall education staff via email (firstname.lastname@example.org) to determine which program is the best fit for your students.

-Ready to reserve your tour?
-Complete a field trip request.
+Ready to book your experience?
+Submit a virtual field trip request.